Pycord-Development/pycord/README.rst

     py -3 -m pip install -U py-cord[voice]

-To install the development version, do the following:
+To install the latest development version, do the following:

 .. code:: sh